oracle-terraform-modules/terraform-oci-ocne/README.md

 ### Create the base infrastructure

 The base infrastructure consists of the bastion and the admin server.
-It reuses the {uri-terraform-oci-base}[terraform-oci-base] module to create a VCN, a bastion host and an operator host with `instance_principal` enabled.
+It reuses the [terraform-oci-base][uri-terraform-oci-base] module to create a VCN, a bastion host and an operator host with `instance_principal` enabled.

 - Copy `terraform.tfvars.example`: